Gravitational matter-antimatter impact interactions: Gravitational impact model

-It is assumed that the particles with mass $M$ and $m$ are far apart relative to their sizes and thus the double-reduced graviton on the left side is not expected to interact with Mass~1.
+It is assumed that the particles Mass~1 and Mass~2 are far apart relative to their sizes and thus the double-reduced graviton on the left side is not expected to interact with Mass~1.
+We consider subatomic particles here.
+Large solid bodies and the situation, when the particles approach each other, are discussed in Subsections~\ref{ss:2_4} and \ref{ss:2_5}.